timrehm/timrehm.github.io/_posts/2026-5-24-leverage.md

 \end{array}
 $$

 Carlos Santana again reigns supreme.
 From the measured results, we would expect him to hit $.0075$ wOBA points higher in the clutch than the average.
 In 2026, he's only played 8 games before straining his adductor, so there is absolutely no way to project this result into this season.
 Perhaps we should look at the clutch skill for players between 2022-2024 and see if we could have predicted their clutch skill in 2025?
-To do this, we'll re-do all of the calculations above for only the 2022-2024 seasons, add their clutch skill to their 2025 LLwOBA to formulate our expected HLwOBA, and see how the top and bottom 10 values align with what they posted.
+To do this, we'll re-do all of the calculations above for only the 2022-2024 seasons, add their clutch skill to their average LLwOBA across those three seasons, and formulate our expected HLwOBA for 2025.
+Let's see how the expected HLwOBA for the top and bottom 10 align with how they actually performed.
 I am not very interested in seeing how well we can predict a player who is indifferent to the clutch remains indifferent to the clutch.

 Let's see the top 10: